danielbradley/IxCompiler/README.md

 *   Methods must indicate their visibility via public, private, etc.
 *   Similar to C++, an asterisk denotes a pointer and an ampersand denotes a reference.
 *   When a pointer is passed, the caller losses access to that pointer (it is made null).
-*   Memory is managed by deleting an non-null pointers.
+*   Memory is managed by deleting any non-null pointers.

 ## Design
 ## Implementation